Efficient Distributed MLLM Training with Cornstarch

 \subsection{End-to-End Performance}

 We first evaluate \name against the baselines in terms of end-to-end training iteration time and show the results in Figure~\ref{fig:e2e}.
 When models are small enough (\eg,~MLLM-SSS in Figure~\ref{fig:e2e-mllm-s}), FSDP shows reasonably good performance.
-However, as model size -- at least one module -- increases, FSDP's performance drops significantly due to intensive communication overhead.
-For both Megatron* and GraphPipe*, their current limitations cause a large imbalance in pipeline stages due to the lack of frozen status awareness.
+However, as model size increases, FSDP's performance drops significantly due to intensive communication overhead.
+For Megatron*, its current limitations cause a large imbalance in pipeline stages due to the lack of frozen status awareness.
 This is observed especially well when the modality encoders are relatively larger than LLMs (\eg, MLLM-LLS in Figure~\ref{fig:e2e-mllm-s} or MLLM-LLM in Figure~\ref{fig:e2e-mllm-m}).

 \name shows the best performance across all model configurations.
 It chooses better modality parallelism, allocates pipeline stages to the encoders and the LLM based on their frozen status and their placement, and balances the attention computation on the fly.
 We discuss the performance of \name in detail in the subsequent sections.
-Overall, \name outperforms the baselines 2.26$\times$ on average (3.36$\times$ vs FSDP, 1.62$\times$ vs Megatron*, and 1.80$\times$ vs GraphPipe*).
+Overall, \name outperforms the baselines 2.26$\times$ on average (3.36$\times$ vs FSDP and 1.62$\times$ vs Megatron*).